-Normal defecation can be any brown in color, that is, from the lightest to the darkest shade.
+Normal defecation can be any brown, that is, from the lightest to the darkest shade.

-This color is due to the digestive agents produced by the liver, the digestion of bile salts, and the digestive agents that are stored in the gallbladder.
+This color is due to the digestive agents produced by the liver, the digestion of bile salts, and the digestive agents stored in the gallbladder.

-In a situation where the stool is light brown, brownish-yellow, or completely yellow, it must be diagnosed.
-In the case of reduced bile salts or their absence it can eventually lead to the excretion of yellow or pale poop.
+It must be diagnosed in a situation where the stool is light brown, brownish-yellow, or completely yellow.
+In the case of reduced bile salts or their absence, it can eventually lead to the excretion of yellow or pale poop.

-Consuming foods and beverages that are yellow in color and remain undigested can also cause the passage of yellow stool.
+Consuming foods and beverages that are yellow and remain undigested can also cause the passage of yellow stool.
 This condition is often known as yellow diarrhea.

 What Causes Yellow Stool?

-On the other hand, the pancreas is also responsible for the production of elements that are important for digestion, which includes the enzyme lipase that breaks down fats.
+On the other hand, the pancreas is also responsible for producing elements that are important for digestion, which includes the enzyme lipase that breaks down fats.

-In case of excess fat that is stored in the stool, it can lead to yellowish and bulky stools.
+If excess fat is stored in the stool, it can lead to yellowish and bulky seats.
 These, along with some other conditions that affect the intestines, interfere with the process of fat absorption and cause the passage of yellow stool.

 Causes of yellow diarrhea in babies

-Yellow watery stools can be observed in the case of babies and there are certain reasons behind such condition:
+Yellow watery stools can be observed in the case of babies, and there are specific reasons behind such conditions:

 - Second, babies have had very little time to have friendly bacteria in their intestines that aid in digestion and give their stools their brown color.